hpcw/hpcw.github.io/index.md

 # Virtual HPCW 2020

-The workshop series assembles thought leaders to provide the audience with the 'state of containers' and the latest trends.
+The workshop series assembled thought leaders to provide the audience with the 'state of containers' and the latest trends.<br>

-As ISC moved to a virtual event, we will go virtual as well.
-At the time of the workshop we are going to release the videos on youtube.
+As ISC moved to a virtual event, we went virtual as well pre-recording a stream of information.
+At the time of the workshop we elease the videos on youtube.

 Instead of having one long sitting, we are going to break the workshop into three sessions that will all have similar structure: